 Chicago police arrested 13 people during first day of DNC; perimeter fence fortified after breach

-CHICAGO (CBS) -- A total of 13 people were arrested during the first day of the Democratic National Convention in Chicago, police said, including about 10 people who were arrested after a small group of agitators breached the outer security perimeter fence outside the DNC during a much larger protest march.
+CHICAGO (CBS) -- A total of 13 people were arrested during the first day of the Democratic National Convention in Chicago, police said, including about 10 people from a small group of agitators who breached the outer security perimeter fence outside the DNC during a much larger protest march.

 Chicago Police Supt.
-Larry Snelling estimated 3,500 protesters marched from Union Park, a few blocks away from the United Center, to Park 578 just north of the arena, before returning to Union Park on Monday afternoon, and the vast majority of them remained peaceful.
+Larry Snelling estimated that 3,500 protesters marched from Union Park, a few blocks away from the United Center, to Park 578, just north of the arena, on Monday afternoon before returning to Union Park, and the vast majority of them remained peaceful.

 The protest was a show of solidarity with Palestine, with activists calling for a ceasefire in Gaza, and an end to U.S. funding to Israel.

-Snelling said a small group of agitators within the larger protest crowd removed locks from some of the outer fencing around the United Center, and knocked down part of the outer security fence around 4:30 p.m., and some people passed through a gap in the fence, and began trying to knock down a second layer of fencing, but police were able to stop them.
+Snelling said a small group of agitators within the larger protest crowd removed locks from some of the outer fencing around the United Center and knocked down part of the outer security fence around 4:30 p.m.
+Some people passed through a gap in the fence and began trying to knock down a second layer of fencing, but police were able to stop them.

 "It was a brief breach," Snelling said.